Learn something new in autumn

 Our parks are full of culturally significant sites.
 Grampians National Park is the richest site for Aboriginal rock art in Victoria.
 Start your learning journey at Brambuk the National Park and Cultural Centre.
 Or visit Budj Bim National Park, formally recognised on the UNESCO World Heritage List for it’s Aboriginal Cultural Values.
 Learn about cultural heritage on a guided tour at Tower Hill Wildlife Reserve.

-Find out more on our aboriginal heritage page.
+Find out more on our Aboriginal heritage page.

-Places to experience aboriginal culture:
+Places to experience Aboriginal culture:

 A young couple walks up through ancient lava flows to Sundial Peak in the Central Grampians.